-The flowers are five-petaled, crimson-red, 2.5 cm (1 in) long and almost as wide, held in long clusters that are borne directly on the trunk and branches.
-They bloom almost year-round but tend to be more abundant in the dry season and are succeeded by unusual cucumber-like fruit, which appear even more curious hanging down in clusters from the trunk.
+The flowers are five-petaled, crimson-red, 2.5 cm (1 in) long and almost as wide, held in long clusters borne directly on the trunk and branches.
+They bloom year-round but tend to be more abundant in the dry season and are followed by unusual cucumber-shaped fruit that are made even more curious by their hanging in clusters from the trunk.

-The cucumber-shaped fruit are 2 to 9 cm (2 to 3.5 in) long, firm, faintly ribbed, with thin, smooth glossy green skin, becoming pale yellow and soft when ripe.
+The fruit are 2 to 9 cm (2 to 3.5 in) long, firm, faintly ribbed and with thin, smooth glossy green skin, becoming pale yellow and soft when ripe.
 The pulp is juicy, crisp when unripe, jelly-like when ripe and with either no seed or a few flat, pale seed.

-The fruit pulp is high in ascorbic acid, which makes it very sour and it is not usually eaten fresh, though there are reports of an uncommon variety with only moderately sour pulp.
+The fruit pulp is high in ascorbic acid, which makes it very sour and is therefore not usually eaten fresh, though there are reports of an uncommon variety with only moderately sour pulp.

-They are usually either dried, candied, preserved in syrup, made into jelly, relishes or pickles and make an excellent substitute for green mango in chutneys.
-They also yield a juice that is used as a souring agent in cooking and to flavour cooling beverages.
-The acid pulp can also be used as a stain remover on clothes and to polish brass and silver.
+Bilimbi fruit are usually either dried, candied, preserved in syrup or made into jelly, relishes or pickles, and make an excellent substitute for green mango in chutneys.
+They also yield a juice used as a souring agent in cooking and to flavour cold drinks or beverages.
+The acid pulp is also used as a natural stain remover on clothes and to polish brass and silver.

 The leaves are made into a paste or poultice used against skin inflammations, including itchy skin and skin eruptions generally.
 A cough syrup is made from the fruit.

-Grows naturally in moderately humid to humid subtropical and tropical lowland climates, generally in frost-free areas with annual lows of 17 to 25 °C, annual highs of 26 to 35 °C, annual rainfall of 1400 to 4000 mm and a dry season of 5 months or less.
+Grows naturally in moderately humid to humid subtropical and tropical lowland climates, generally in frost-free areas with annual lows of 17 to 25°C, annual highs of 26 to 35°C, annual rainfall of 1400 to 4500 mm and a dry season of 5 months or less.

 It is listed as a weed in at least one reference publication, however, there does not appear to be any record of it anywhere as a serious weed.
 It is assessed as a low weed risk species for Hawaii, by the Hawaii Pacific Weed Risk Assessment project (HPWRA).